BenjaminSmall94/reading-notes/CloudRevisions.md

     The next improvent involving VCS's was the implementation of Distributed Version Control systems.
 The problem with the centralized version control system is that there was a single point of failure in the server which held all the files.
 Sure there were likely backups on the system but if the server went down, or was corrupted, it would lead to catastrophic results for the team and their work.

-    The DVCS allows developers to mirror or "clone" working repositories onto their computer and make edits and then re-upload the revised files to the central repository.
+    The DVCS allows developers to mirror or *clone* working repositories onto their computer and make edits and then re-upload the revised files to the central repository.
 This gives redundancy to protect from server corruption and allows developers to continue work during times were the server or internet may not be working.

 ## Git and GitHub